Brand Use Guidelines

 Questions?
 Please contact:

-- University Communications, Marketing—for brand and sponsorship issues; and University Communications, Media Relations, for media releases, both reachable via email@example.com.
+- University Communications, Marketing—for brand and sponsorship issues; University Communications, Media Relations, for media releases, both reachable via email@example.com.

 - Web Services—for website and user experience best practices